Bryan652/Finance-Management/README.md

-### This is for my personal finance management and shi
+### This is for my personal finance management website

+- my personal finance

+- Add table to view the 3 categories
+Savings, Debt, and Expense